Epistimio/orion/docs/src/install/gettingstarted.rst

 Make sure to checkout `this presentation
 <https://docs.google.com/presentation/d/18g7Q4xRuhMtcVbwmFwDfH7v9gKS252-laOi9HrEQ7a4/present?slide=id.g6ba6d709b9_4_19>`_
-for an quick overview of each algorithm and to visit :doc:`/user/algorithms` to learn about the algorithms and get recommendations about their use cases.
+for a quick overview of each algorithm and to visit :doc:`/user/algorithms` to learn about the algorithms and get recommendations about their use cases.

 Monitoring